intermine/im-docs/docs/embedding/apps-c/elastic-med.rst

 query
     Is a default query we will want to show when our app loads.

-The ``require`` call relates to CommonJS_.
+The ``require`` call on *line 17* relates to CommonJS_.
 It is one way of loading JavaScript modules.
 It avoids having to expose all of our functions and objects on the global (``window``) object and implements a way of relating between different files.

 .. _Bower: http://bower.io/
 .. _Grunt: http://gruntjs.com/